 - 4.23 To the South and South East of the Village there is a green lung which is an important wildlife corridor and open space between the Chickerell Link Road and Weymouth Football Stadium.
 Over 99% of responses to the household questionnaire believed that this should continue to be protected from development. - 4.24 This wildlife corridor is followed by migrating birds spreading out from landfall at Portland Bill to the rest of the UK.
 The Woodland Trust and Water Lily Gardens SNCI form part of the wildlife corridor running east-west (connecting the internationally important Fleet RAMSAR site to Chaffey's Lake and onwards to the RSPB Radipole and Lodmoor wetland reserves), as well as north-south (linking Radipole Lake SSSI with the wider countryside).
 These routes are also likely to be used by otter and possibly water vole, both important species that are now resident on Radipole Lake SSSI.
 The Water Lily Gardens are also home to rare dragonfly species, water voles and bats, which forage in the general area.
 The 9 hole Golf Course, and in particular the hedgerows around its borders, contributes to the wildlife value of this area, and its open, undeveloped nature is an essential part of the green gap, and it is therefore protected as part of the locally valued landscape north and east of Chickerell (see section 10 Policy CNP10). - 4.25 The small Crook Hill Nature Reserve (a European designated SAC) is also on this route, and included a population of Great Crested Newts (one of the largest populations in this country, and a European Protected Species).
 Great Crested Newts generally stay within about 250m of their breeding pond, but they spend a significant amount of their time out of water (the terrestrial phase of their annual lifecycle) and some disperse to colonise sites up to 1km distance.
 Natural England have advised that a wide area (up to 1km from the SAC and surrounding breeding ponds) is therefore potentially ecologically important to the lifecycle of this protected species, and breeding, foraging and hibernating habitats and connecting corridors within this 'functionally linked land' should be maintained, to ensure that the Great Crested Newt colony is not adversely affected by development. - 4.26 The Local Plan's allocation east of Chickerell includes the requirement for the development to connect to the Chickerell Link Road, which will inevitably impact on this wildlife corridor.
-Great care will be needed in the design of this route in order to ensure that this new road does not create a significant barrier for many species.
+Great care will be needed in the design of this route in order to ensure that its impact on wildlife is minimised.
+The wildlife corridor should not be seen as an insurmountable impediment to providing a new road connecting the Chickerell Link Road with School Hill (LP policy CHIC2) and indeed the Town Council considers this link to be much needed.